31 IT Asset Management Best Practices: Complete Guide to Maximize Value, Security, and Compliance

 IT service delivery, budgets, and security depend on a successfully managed IT asset inventory.

-With these 8 comprehensive best practices — aligned with ITIL 4 principles — organizations can maximize asset value and manage IT assets proactively.
+With these comprehensive set of best practices, grouped by categories and aligned with ITIL 4 principles, organizations can maximize asset value and manage IT assets proactively.

 The cornerstone best practice in ITAM is having a complete and accurate inventory of all IT assets.
 This needs to be a list of hardware and software, including databases, data storage, and things like AI tools and APIs.